juliuskrah/juliuskrah.github.io/_posts/2017-02-15-crud-operations-with-hibernate-and-jpa.markdown

   In our `persistence.xml` file we set a property `javax.persistence.schema-generation.database.action` to `drop-and-create`.
 This instructs Hibernate to drop and recreate the database everytime the application is run.
 Please don't use this setting in a production environment.
-In the [third part]({% post_url 2017-02-26-database-migration-with-liquibase-hikaricp-hibernate-and-jpa %}) of this series we will look at database migration which is a recommended approach.
+In the [third part]({% post_url 2017-02-26-database-migration-with-liquibase-hikaricp-hibernate-and-jpa %}) of this series we will look at database migration which is a reco

-file: `src/main/java/com/tutorial/Application.java`:
+file: {% include file-path.html file_path='src/main/java/com/tutorial/Application.java' %}

 {% highlight java %}
 public class Application {